 One of the most immediate ways to accept that responsibility is to read, understand and practice the procedures presented.
 In addition, individuals should familiarize themselves with their surroundings while at work or taking classes at the College.
 While you are on College property, learn where the fire alarms, fire extinguishers and emergency telephones are located; know where the exits are located, have a plan and have a back-up plan.

 Penn Highland's overall authority and responsibility for decision making regarding emergences rests with the College President.
-Security works in conjunction with the President and Vice President of Finance & Administration as well as the Vice-Presidents for Academic Affairs & Student Services.

 Site Directors are tasked with the initial management of emergencies at their respective campus locations until administrative assistance is available, if needed.